What is a Boutique Law Firm?

-A boutique law firm will typically specialize in a small number of practice areas.
+A boutique what is boutique law will typically specialize in a small number of practice areas.
 This allows them to distinguish themselves from larger firms, which tend to offer a wider variety of services.
 While a mid-sized firm might focus on a wide range of industries, a boutique focuses on a few key areas, and is more selective about who they work with.
 Because of this focus, they’re more likely to be able to serve more sophisticated clients and charge higher prices.

 A boutique law firm will typically have a narrow range of practice areas.
 While a large law firm might specialize in a wide variety of areas, a boutique firm may specialize in a specific niche.
 For example, a small suburban firm may focus on construction law, while a large boutique firm will specialize in litigation, tax, or intellectual property.
 While a boutique law office will likely charge higher prices, you can be assured of a high-quality service and superior customer care from a focused team of lawyers.